-The "End of History" for corporate law and governance has come to a messy conclusion, marked by U.S.-China rivalry, techno-nationalism, economic sanctions, export controls, supply chain vulnerability, and resulting efforts by multinational enterprises and their governments to "derisk" in a global environment that has upended many assumptions on which the post-Cold War economic order operated.
+The "End of History" for corporate law and governance1 has come to a messy conclusion, marked by U.S.-China rivalry, techno-nationalism, economic sanctions, export controls, supply chain vulnerability, and resulting efforts by multinational enterprises and their governments to "derisk" in a global environment that has upended many assumptions on which the post-Cold War economic order operated.

 This new global environment has ushered in the era of geoeconomics - "the pursuit of power politics using economic means."
 Although it has been called "the new form of statecraft," the attempt to use economic advantage to enhance state power dates as far back as seventeenth century European mercantilism.
-Whether it is novel or an age-old phenomenon, the World Economic Forum paints the present era of geoeconomics in starkly pessimistic terms: "Economic warfare is becoming the norm, with increasing clashes between global powers and state intervention in markets. . . .
-Intensive geoeconomics weaponization will highlight security vulnerabilities posed by trade, financial and technological interdependence between globally integrated economies, risking an escalating cycle of distrust and decoupling."
+Whether it is novel or an age-old phenomenon, the World Economic Forum paints the present era of geoeconomics in starkly pessimistic terms: "Economic warfare is becoming the norm, with increasing clashes between global powers and state intervention in markets....
+Intensive geoeconomics weaponization will highlight security

-\ William F. Baxter - Visa International Professor of Law, Stanford Law School and Senior Fellow, by courtesy, Freeman Spogli Institute for International Studies, Stanford University.
+^{} William F. Baxter - Visa International Professor of Law, Stanford Law School and Senior Fellow, by courtesy, Freeman Spogli Institute for International Studies, Stanford University.
 Member ECGI.
-I am very grateful to Umesh Chandra Tiwari of ESGAUGE Intangibles AI for generously collecting and sharing the data used to produce Table 1 and Figures 2 and 3.
-Joe Grundfest, Ron Lee, Robert Madsen, William Simon, and Matthew Waxman provided very helpful feedback on an earlier draft.
+I am very grateful to Umesh Chandra Tiwari of ESGAUGE Intangibles AI for generously sharing the data used to produce Table 1 and Figures 2 and 3.
+I thank Jeff Gordon, Joe Grundfest, Ron Lee, Robert Madsen, Petros Mavroidis, Gilda Sophie Prestipino, William Simon, Matthew Waxman and participants at the Jones Day Commercial Law Lecture at Singapore Management University, the International Business Transactions Seminar, and the Stanford China Social Science Workshop for helpful feedback on earlier drafts.
 Sonnet Xu and William Weightman provided excellent research assistance.
 Any shortcomings are mine alone.

-&lt;sup>1 Henry Hansmann & Reinier Kraakman, The End of History for Corporate Law, 89 GEO.
+1 Henry Hansmann & Reinier Kraakman, The End of History for Corporate Law, 89 GEO.
 L.J.
 439 (2001).

-&lt;sup>2 Mikael Wigell et al., Navigating Geoeconomic Risks, Finnish Institution of International Affairs, Report No. 71, November 12 (2022).
+2 Mikael Wigell et al., Navigating Geoeconomic Risks, Finnish Institution of International Affairs, Report No. 71, November 12 (2022).
 See also Christopher Clayton, Matteo Maggiore & Jesse Schreger, A Framework for Geoeconomics, NBER Working Paper (2024) (defining geoeconomics as "the use of a government's economic strength from existing financial and trade relationships to achieve geopolitical and economic goals.").
 Other names for this phenomenon include "economic statecraft," and "strategic capitalism."

-&lt;sup>3 Aneela Shahzad, Geoeconomics: The New Geopolitics, 19 POLICY PERSPECTIVES 21, 37 (2022).
+3 Aneela Shahzad, Geoeconomics: The New Geopolitics, 19 POLICY PERSPECTIVES 21, 37 (2022).